posthtml/posthtml-components/README.md

 </push>
 ```

 By default, the content is pushed in the stack in the given order.
-If you would like to prepend content onto the beginning of a stack, you should use the `prepend` attribute:
+If you would like to prepend content onto the beginning of a stack, you may use the `prepend` attribute:

 ```html
 <push name="scripts">